“See that?”

 Don brought along his own portable VHF radio for their use on the flybridge, and downstairs I listened to farewell chatter from boat after boat on Channel 16.
 I didn't actually speak on the radio and had no idea who or where they were; but I was relieved they'd be out there somewhere.

 I tried to sit down, but kept having to jump up to shut a cabinet door, re-position the bathroom rock, fix the books or check on some other, new noise.
-The back door kept sliding back and forth in its well worn track.
-It could be locked from the outside but not the inside.
-Czar kept wanting to run outside and I was afraid he'd try to jump up on the sides and overboard he goes, so I kept experimenting, unsuccessfully, to keep the door closed.
-After about an hour I heard a tremendous noise overhead.
+The back door only had a clasp on the outside, so it kept sliding back and forth in its well worn track.
+Czar kept wanting to dash outside but I was afraid he'd jump up on the sides and fall overboard; so for about an hour I tried this-and-that to keep the door shut.
+Suddenly I heard a tremendous noise overhead.
+From my journal:

 “It’s the god-damned radar dish!”